LJWorld.com weblogs All Eyes on KU

 From the time of Big 12 divisions, through realignment and the subtraction/addition of teams and a new 10-team format, one thing has remained constant in the conference for the past decade: Kansas University's men's basketball team has always finished in first place.

-Our five-day blog series will feature two daily entries (one in the morning and one in the afternoon), Monday through Friday, so check back each day for more.
+Our five-day blog series will feature two seasons daily, Monday through Friday, so check back each day for more.

 Top 5 scorers: